LXShades/comp320_artefact/README.md

 * + Is the player stopped when the game ends?

 ### Stress testing
-* ?
-Do spawners reliably activate if the player attempts to jump around the invisible triggers?
+* + Do spawners reliably activate if the player attempts to jump around the invisible triggers?
-* ?
-Can the player climb walls?
+* + Can the player climb walls?
-* ?
-Can the player escape the level?
+* - Can the player escape the level?
-* ?
-Can the player break the slingshot functionality by spamming Shoot?
+* + Can the player break the slingshot functionality by spamming Shoot?
-* ?
-Can the player for once have mercy on my sensitive programmer soul
+Last test: 26/02/2020

 ## Stage: Data collection
 ### Requirements testing